- Travel and Places»

 Life in Australia in 1967

-We were Irish but had been living in the Britain for a few years.
-My family immigrated to Australia with the £10 assisted passage scheme.
+We were an Irish family who had been living in Britain for a few years.
+We immigrated to Australia with the £10 assisted passage scheme.

 There were my parents, my older brother who was twelve and us four girls.
 I was the eldest girl at ten and my sisters were nine, seven and five years old.

 We left Southampton, England in April 1967 on the Castel Felice

 We disembarked at Adelaide in South Australia in May 1967.